nixpix/BornfightAssignment/README.md

  - Desktop: Opera

 ## Task 2
-The end-to-end flow that was choosen was picking a game, adding it to a card and placing an order for it.
+The end-to-end flow that was choosen was:
+ - picking a game
+ - adding it to a cart
+ - placing an order for it.

 It was chosen because it is the most basic functionality that needs to exist to justify the existence of the website and the flow that generates revenue and brings most value to the end user.

 The flow was automated using Cypress and the IDE of choice was Visual Studio Code.
 The Page Object Model code organising pattern was implemented to maximise the reusability of the codebase and to increase readability of the test.